-stethoscope emergency room hospital
+stethoscope in a hospital

 After an accident, the decisions injured individuals make, including refusing or delaying medical care, significantly impact their claims for compensation.
 Regardless of whether an injured individual refuses medical care at the scene or later during the treatment process, it will negatively impact the outcome of their claim as the insurance company will argue that you failed to take the appropriate steps to mitigate further damages.
 Therefore, it is imperative to seek immediate medical attention after an accident for your health and maximize your chances of recovering the maximum compensation to which you may be entitled for your injuries.
 Many often wonder whether they can still file an injury claim if they initially deny medical care.
 Please continue reading to learn how denying or delaying medical care can impact your claim and how a talented New Jersey Personal Injury Lawyer can help you fight to obtain the just compensation you deserve.